Class meets TTh 3:30--4:45PM in CSIC 1122.

 The following are examples of academic integrity violations:

-See the section titled "Absences and Acccomodations" available at Course Related Policies.
+See the section titled "Attendance, Absences, or Missed Assignments" available at Course Related Policies.

 Any student who needs to be excused for an absence from a single lecture, due to a medically necessitated absence shall make a reasonable attempt to inform the instructor of his/her illness prior to the class.
 Upon returning to the class, present the instructor with a self-signed note attesting to the date of their illness.
 Each note must contain an acknowledgment by the student that the information provided is true and correct.
 Providing false information to University officials is prohibited under Part 9(i) of the Code of Student Conduct (V-1.00(B) University of Maryland Code of Student Conduct) and may result in disciplinary action.